-Interest rate swaps with notional amounts totaling \$90,000,000 as of December 31, 2023 and 2022, were designated as fair value hedges of certain fixed rate prepayable loans, loan participations purchased from other financial institutions, available-for-sale investments, and other consumer-based loans.
+Interest rate swaps with notional amounts totaling \$90,000 as of December 31, 2024 and 2023, were designated as fair value hedges of certain fixed rate prepayable loans, loan participations purchased from other financial institutions, available-for-sale investments, and other consumer-based loans.
 The maturity years of these hedges span from 2027 to 2032.
 During that time, the Credit Union will pay interest rates ranging from approximately 3.16% to 3.36% while receiving a variable rate equal to the effective Fed Funds rate.
-The hedged assets sit in Loans on the consolidated balance sheet with a carrying amount of approximately \$231,388,000 and \$261,168,000 as of December 31, 2023 and 2022.
-The cumulative amount of fair value hedging adjustment including in the carrying amount of the hedged assets is approximately \$995,000 and \$2,165,000 as December 31, 2023 and 2022.
+The hedged assets are recorded in Loans on the consolidated balance sheet with a carrying amount of approximately \$202,402 and \$231,388 as of December 31, 2024 and 2023.
+The cumulative amount of fair value hedging adjustment including in the carrying amount of the hedged assets is approximately \$2,819 and \$837 as December 31, 2024 and 2023.
 The hedges were determined to be effective during all periods presented.
 The Credit Union expects the hedges to remain effective during the remaining terms of the swaps.